fmmendo/fmmendo.github.io/_posts/2017-01-08-jekyll-on-windows.md

 ```
 I also had to install `jekyll-paginate` and `jekyll-gist` to get my site to work, no problem there.

-One issue you may come across is that the current release doesn't support filesystem watchers (and Ruby/Jekyll require `libinotify`).
-This has been addressed as ov build #14942, so you'll have to join the Windows Insider Preview, or wait for to be pushed out (which will most likely happen with the Creators Update).
+One issue you may come across is that the current release doesn't support filesystem watchers (and Ruby/Jekyll require `libinotify`). ~~This has been addressed as of build #14942, so you'll have to join the Windows Insider Preview, or wait for to be pushed out which will most likely happen with the Creators Update.~~ This is fixed with the Creators Update.

 That's all from me!